UK National Minimum Wage — what business owners need to know

 An Office for National Statistics (ONS) report shows that most large employers already choose to pay staff of all ages the National Living Wage.
 This can be easier for payroll rather than adjusting thousands of young people’s payslips when they qualify for a higher wage.

 SME budgets cannot accommodate this generosity, however.
-The latest update to the UK’s minimum wage saw pay increase by an average of 13% for workers on the NMW.
-This adds another £230 per month to the cost of employing a hypothetical, full-time 19-year-old worker.
+The 2025 update to the UK’s minimum wage saw pay increase by an average of 13% for workers on the NMW.
+This added another £230 per month to the cost of employing a hypothetical, full-time 19-year-old worker.

-12% of businesses also plan to carry out workplace layoffs to help with growth – a slight decrease from 17% the previous year.
-However, a further 13% said they would be temporarily suspending pay increases, while the same percentage would temporarily halt company benefits.
+Startups research revealed that 12% of businesses planned to carry out workplace layoffs in 2025 to combat the increase in employment costs.
+13% temporarily said they would suspend pay increases, while the same percentage would halt company benefits.

 How to offset rising labour costs